ledaivuong/ascenda-sample-project/README.md

 ### Generate HTML report
 ```
-After you run test it will generate an html report located at; ./report/test-report.html
+After you run test it will generate an html report located at: ./report/test-report.html
 ```

 ### Video Demo